marcin-gryszkalis/strava-gpx-exporter/README.md

 # Strava GPX exporter
-Download all GPX from your Strava account
+Download all GPXs from your Strava account

 ## Setup